How studying Macaws can save the Amazon

 The project to save macaws

 Developed in collaboration with the ecotourism company Rainforest Expeditions and the NGO Filmjungle.eu Society, “The Macaw Project” is a documentary project that will showcase exclusive footage obtained by scientists on the front lines of macaw conservation research in Peru’s southeastern Amazon.
-The goal of the film is to bring attention to the problems facing macaws and to propose solutions for how to save them.
+The goal of the film is to bring attention to the problems facing the Scarlet and Red and Green macaw and to propose solutions for how to save them.

 “The film will introduce the viewer into secret places of the rainforest never inhabited by any people and not visited by tourists,” says George Olah, PhD scholar at Australian National University and lead researcher for “The Macaw Project.”
 After a successful fundraising campaign through Indiegogo, Mr. Olah and his colleagues are currently in the script writing stage and expect to complete the film by April 2015.